Join our Clerking Service!

 - Act as point of communication for complaints received to the governing board be the professional adviser to ensure effective governing boards.

-We expect our clerks to work for at least two schools.
+We expect our governance professionals to work for at least three schools within 12 months.
 A governing board, depending on its governance structure, can have between 6 and 12 meetings per year.
-Clerks are paid per meeting and have 13 hours allocated for a full governing board meeting and 8 for a committee meeting.
+Governance professionals are paid per meeting and have 13 hours allocated for a full governing board meeting and 8 for a committee meeting.
 There is also lots of ad hoc and cover work offered throughout the year so if you want extra work, it's usually there.

-The starting salary for a new clerk is approximately £10.75 per hour with additional holiday pay based on how many hours you have worked.
+The starting salary for a new governance professionals is approximately £13.67 per hour for non accredited, and £15.62 per hour for accredited governance professionals with additional holiday pay based on how many hours you have worked.
 For example, for every 13 hours you work, you actually get paid for 15 hours.

-Periodically, we offer funding to achieve an accreditation in clerking which enables clerks to progress to a higher wage.
+Periodically, we offer funding to achieve an accreditation in clerking which enables governance professionals to progress to a higher wage.

 - IT literate